 Figure 14 shows an equivalent circuit for a single output buffer.
-Each buffer is powered by $OV{DD}$ and OGND, isolated from the ADC power and ground.
+Each buffer is powered by OV{DD} and OGND, isolated from the ADC power and ground.
 The additional N-channel transistor in the output driver allows operation down to low voltages.
-The internal resistor in series with the output makes the output appear as $50\Omega$ to external circuitry and may eliminate the need for external damping resistors.
+The internal resistor in series with the output makes the output appear as 50Ω to external circuitry and may eliminate the need for external damping resistors.

 As with all high speed/high resolution converters, the digital output loading can affect the performance.
-The digital outputs of the LTC2280 should drive a minimal capacitive load to avoid possible interaction between the digital outputs and sensitive input circuitry.
+The digital outputs of the LTC2283 should drive a minimal capacitive load to avoid possible interaction between the digital outputs and sensitive input circuitry.
+For full speed operation the capacitive load should be kept under 10pF.